axelyamel/tcg-autotuning/README.md

 	for Tensors.
 	Each operation is binary (one output and two inputs) because of the definition of Tensor-Contraction.
-	Autotuning still a work in progress (WiP), don't use it for now and wait for future update.
+	Autotuning still a work in progress (WiP), output will be naive and only oriented for small sizes problems.
+Future work will be expanded to generate higher levels.
+	The output will only produce variables of "double" type.
+Future update will introduce type definitions.

 Known bugs:

-	Parameters order in the function declaration of the output file can be random.
-This is caused by the dictionaries.
-	No explicit for commenting a line (user must delete it).
+	No explicit form of commenting a line (user must delete it).
+	Code generation works only with tensors of order1 or higher.
+	Autotuning works only for tensor of order2 or higher.